GoogleChrome/web.dev/src/site/content/en/blog/2021-scroll-survey-report/index.md

 description: Get the 2021 Scroll Survey Report plus words from the Chrome team about how this impacts priorities and plans for Chromium and the web.
 date: 2021-08-02
 thumbnail: image/80mq7dk16vVEg8BBhsVe42n6zn82/0yI4zjveGNiC1Kh8QzhV.jpg
-alt: The unveiling of the new Torah display at Trinity International University, photo by Taylor Wilcox
+alt: The unveiling of the new Torah display at Trinity International University, photo by Taylor Wilcox.
 tags:
   - blog
   - css